 Building resilience starts with seeing mistakes as opportunities for them to come up with solutions separate from anyone else.
-Don't let them turn to you or the internet.
+Don’t let them turn to you or the internet.
 Let them try several ways to solve challenges independently, until they find the solution that works.
-If they have a problem with something at school, ask them how they think they can fix it and offer solutions to the teachers.
+If they have a problem with something at school, ask them how they think they can fix it and offer solutions to their teachers.

 Edison tried 9,999 ways to come up with a filament that would work, and when asked about the failures, he stated, “None of them were failures, they were just ways that didn’t work.
 I was looking for the one way that worked.”
 As children grow to see their mistakes and challenges as opportunities and are allowed to independently try ways to solve them, they will gain confidence.
 Parents role can shift to that of a cheerleader.
 The more patient parents and teachers are as children learn to tap into their innate abilities to solve their own challenges, the farther the students will go once they gain confidence to take risks.